GStex: Per-Primitive Texturing of 2D Gaussian Splatting for Decoupled Appearance and Geometry Modeling: Related Work

 \subsection{Preliminaries: 2D Gaussian Splatting}

-We provide a brief overview of the mathematical model and rendering approach of 2DGS.
+We provide a brief overview of\editremove{ the mathematical model and rendering approach of} 2DGS.
 Each Gaussian $\gaussian = \{\radiance, \opacity, \rotation, \position, \scale \}$ is parameterized by its radiance $\radiance \in \mathbb{R}^{3S}$ (where $S$ is the number of spherical harmonics coefficients used to model view-dependent appearance), opacity $\opacity \in \mathbb{R}$, rotation matrix $\rotation = [\ra, \rb, \rc] \in \mathbb{SO}_3$, mean position $\position \in \mathbb{R}^3$, and scale $\scale \in \mathbb{R}^3$.
 The normal vector of the 2D Gaussian is given as $\normal:=\rc$ and we set the corresponding entry of the scale vector to zero.

-Unlike 3DGS, in which each Gaussian is splatted using an approximate ellipsoidal weighted average scheme~\cite{kerbl20233d}, 2DGS processes Gaussians through ray-primitive intersections.
-Specifically, we assume that an emitted camera ray $\ray := \origin + \rayparam \dir$ and the $i$th Gaussian $\gaussian_i$ intersect at a $3$D point $\intersect_i$, which is explicitly calculated as
+Unlike \editremove{3DGS}\editadd{3D Gaussian splatting (3DGS)~\cite{kerbl20233d}}, in which each Gaussian is splatted using an approximate ellipsoidal weighted average scheme, 2DGS processes Gaussians through ray-primitive intersections.
+More precisely, the intersection between a camera ray $\ray := \origin + \rayparam \dir$ and the $i$th Gaussian $\gaussian_i$ at a $3$D point $\intersect_i$ is given as

 The rendered radiance for each ray $\hat{\radiance}(\ray)$ is computed by alpha compositing the radiances of each intersected Gaussian.
-This operation follows the volume rendering formula~\cite{mildenhall2021nerf,max1995optical}:
+This\editremove{ operation} follows the volume rendering formula~\cite{mildenhall2021nerf,max1995optical}:

 Here, the alpha values $\opacity_i(\intersect_i)$ for the $i$th Gaussian are computed by sampling the corresponding Gaussian function at the intersection point $\intersect_i$.
 Similarly, $\radiance_i(\dir)$ is the radiance corresponding to Gaussian $\gaussian_i$ viewed from direction $\dir$.